What Are Security Audits? – Types, Process & Checklist

 4. Personnel Security

-• Are background checks performed on new hires?
+• Perform background checks on new hires.

 5. Compliance

-• Are regulatory and legal requirements being met?
+• Meet regulatory and legal requirements.

 6. Business Continuity/Disaster Recovery

-Areas covered in a security audit
+areas covered in security audits

 1. Network Vulnerabilities